nuxt/vue-meta/docs/api/README.md

 ## metaInfo properties

 ::: tip Note
-The documentation below uses `metaInfo` in the examples, please note that this keyName is [configurable](/api/#keyname) and could be different in your case
+The documentation below uses `metaInfo` as `keyName` in the examples, please note that this is [configurable](/api/#keyname) and could be different in your case
 :::

 ### title